oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ## Purpose
 When you design an IP component for an FPGA system, that system will often dictate the interface requirements of your IP component.
-This tutorial shows how to use `annotated_ptr` to configure Avalon memory-mapped host data interfaces.
+This tutorial shows how to use `annotated_arg` to configure Avalon memory-mapped host data interfaces.
 An Avalon memory-mapped host interface allows your IP component to send read or write requests to one or more Avalon memory-mapped agent interfaces.
 To learn more about Avalon memory-mapped host interfaces and Avalon memory-mapped agent interfaces, please refer to the appropriate section of the [Avalon Interface Specifications](https://www.intel.com/content/www/us/en/docs/programmable/683091/current/memory-mapped-interfaces.html).

 ![](assets/basic_avhost.svg)